onetep-devel/documentation/developer_area.rst

 :Author: Jacek Dziedzic, University of Southampton

-This section describes the "fast density" approach introduced in ONETEP 7.1.8 in January 2024, and extended in ONETEP 7.1.50 in July 2024.
+This section describes the "fast density" approach introduced in ONETEP 7.1.8 in January 2024.
 This is developer-oriented material -- for a user manual, see :ref:`user_fast_density`.
-This documentation pertains to ONETEP 7.1.50 and later.
+This documentation pertains to ONETEP 7.3.50 and later.
+If you are using a version of ONETEP older than 7.3.50, please update -- not everything you read here will be applicable otherwise.

-There are three slightly different methods for "fast density", selected via ``fast_density_method 1``, ``fast_density_method 2``, and ``fast_density_method 3``.
+There are two slightly different methods for "fast density", selected via ``fast_density_method 1`` and ``fast_density_method 2``, with the latter now the default.
-The first one is the default.

 We focus on the calculation on the double grid.
 If ``fine_grid_scale`` is different from 2.0, the density gets interpolated from the double to the fine grid, regardless of the approach